 A third-generation Japanese American, Mike Honda was born on June 27, 1941, in Walnut Grove, California.
-He spent his early childhood with his family in a Colorado internment camp during World War II.
+He spent his early childhood with his family in a Colorado internment camp during World War II, as a result of an Executive Order by which President Franklin Roosevelt warehoused Americans of Japanese ancestry in such facilities between 1942-45.
 For a synopsis of Honda’s educational and professional activities prior to the start of his political career, click here.

 After serving three years in the California State Assembly, Honda in 2000 was elected to the U.S. House of Representatives as a Democrat from California’s 15th Congressional District.
 He was also a member of the Congressional Progressive Caucus.
 In 2013 Honda’s district was renumbered as the 17th.
 Honda was defeated in the 2016 Democratic primary by challenger Ro Khanna, and he vacated his House seat in January 2017.